 Only student organizations that are directly affiliated with the Haslam College of Business may use space in Haslam.
 Groups must have a faculty sponsor present through the duration of each meeting.

-- Room 201 is available in the evenings for Haslam College of Business student organization meetings.
+- HBB 201 is available in the evenings for Haslam College of Business student organization meetings.
 This is the only room available for these meetings.

 - Regularly occurring meetings may be scheduled at the beginning of each semester, and may occur monthly or bi-monthly.
 Other meetings may be reserved no earlier than one month in advance.